 Jerry Trimble was born in Newport, Kentucky.
-As a child, he was insecure, fearful and bullied on a regular basis.
-At age 13 he was inspired by Bruce Lee and at 14 he began studying the Korean art of Taekwon-Do.
+As a child, dealing with depression and anxiety, he was insecure, fearful and bullied on a regular basis.
+At age 14 he was inspired by Bruce Lee and began studying the Korean art of Taekwon-Do.
 Soon after, bullying became a thing of the past.
 In six months he began teaching the art.
 At 15 Jerry earned the rank of a first-degree black belt and became the number one point fighter in the Midwest U.S. At 18, he started Kickboxing and won the "Kentucky State Championship."

-Jerry has been in over fifty-five feature films and TV shows that include "Heat", (playing alongside Al Pacino) "Charlie's Angels" Green Hornet, more recent roles include, Chesapeake Shores, The Flash, iZombie, Supernatural and others.
+Jerry has been in over fifty-five feature films and TV shows that include "Heat", (playing alongside Al Pacino) "Charlie's Angels" Green Hornet, more recent roles include, the Kung Fu TV series, The Flash, iZombie, Supernatural, Chesapeake Shores, and others.

-Jerry has dual citizenship in the US and Canada where he continues to work as an Actor in the film industry and a Motivational Youth Speaker.
+Jerry has dual citizenship in the US and Canada, where he continues to work as an Actor in the film industry and as a Youth Motivator.